 The Scottish Government published Scotland's Sustainable Housing Strategy in February 2013.
-The strategy brings together a range of Scottish Government policies on Climate Change, housing quality, energy efficiency, fuel poverty, planning and the built environment and sets out a range of proposals to improve energy efficiency, eradicate fuel poverty.
+The strategy brings together a range of Scottish Government policies on Climate Change, housing quality, energy efficiency, fuel poverty, planning and the built environment and sets out a range of proposals to improve energy efficiency, and eradicate fuel poverty.
 In 2017, the Scottish Government published its Climate Change Plan which outlined steps it will take to reduce carbon emissions across the economy, including residential and services sections.
-Alongside this plan, the Scottish Government also published a proposed Energy Strategy, together with a series of associated consultation documents, which set out an ambitious, "all energy" renewable target for 2030, to deliver half of all Scotland's heat, transport and electricity needs from renewable sources.
+Alongside this plan, the Scottish Government also published a proposed Energy Strategy, together with a series of associated consultation documents, which set out ambitious targets for decarbonising Scotland's heat, transport and electricity supply.
+As part of its domestic energy focus, the Scottish Government is considering setting a higher Energy Efficiency Standard for Social Housing for post 2020, (EESSH2), with the aim of maximising the number of social houses meeting an Energy Performance Certificate (EPC) Band B rating by 2032.
 The Scottish Government grants higher subsidy for new affordable homes that meet the "greener" sustainability standard for carbon emissions as set out in Section 7, Silver Level, of the 2011 Building Regulations in respect of both Carbon Dioxide emissions and Energy for Space Heating.